Payment Services Directive 2 (PSD2)

 What this means for your business

-From 14 September 2019, you’ll be asked to confirm your identity more often when you make a payment online.
+You’ll be asked to confirm your identity more often when you make a payment online.

 It’s our job to keep your money safe.
 So we’re constantly working on better ways to beat fraud.